 Average Salary |

 Private PAs are among the highest earners in the administrative field.
-Salaries typically range from £60,000 to £100,000, with some roles exceeding £100,000.
-These positions usually involve supporting high-level executives such as CEOs and Board Members, requiring exceptional skills and 24/7 availability.
+In London’s financial and private wealth markets, salaries typically range from £60,000 to £100,000, with some roles exceeding £100,000.
+These positions usually involve supporting high-level executives such as CEOs and Board Members and often require 24/7 availability.

-- Acting as a gatekeeper and trusted advisor
+- Acting as a gatekeeper and strategic sounding board

 1. Industry